wkillerud/some-sass/vscode-extension/README.md

 ## Acknowledgements

 Began as SCSS Intellisense by [Denis Malinochkin and contributors](https://github.com/mrmlnc/vscode-scss).
-Extends the built-in VS Code language server for SCSS.
+Extends the built-in [VS Code language services](https://github.com/microsoft/vscode-css-languageservice) for SCSS.

 The logo is [owned by the Sass](https://sass-lang.com/styleguide/brand) project and licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.